 Brunello di Montalcino is made 100% from Sangiovese.

 You really can’t get more basic than that.
-No other grapes are allowed in a Brunello wine, thus making unique and different from the Chianti wines which require only 85% Sangiovese and permit a blend of other types of grapes.
+No other grapes are allowed in a Brunello wine, thus making it singular and different from the Chianti wines which require only 85% Sangiovese and permit a blend of other types of grapes.

 In 1998, the requirements were set and these dictated that a Brunello wine be aged for 2 years and at least 4 months in a bottle before release on the market.
 Perhaps one of the unique characteristics of Brunello is that due to the climate and composition of the grape it is a wine high in tannins and it actually requires aging (sometimes up to 20 years) before it is enjoyable to drink.
 This is a striking difference to other wines, which are either not suitable for aging or are better when drunk "young".

 What to expect when you taste a Brunello?

 As the Italians would say, you should expect “un vino importante” in other words, a wine of prestige, superior quality with the ability to age well for long periods of time.

 Brunello di Montalcino is a visibly limpid, brilliant wine, with a bright garnet colour.
 It has an intense perfume, persistent, ample and ethereal.
 One can recognize scents of undergrowth, aromatic wood, berries, light vanilla and jam.
 To the taste the wine has an elegant harmonious body, vigorous and racy, it is dry with a lengthy aromatic persistence.**

 Other Wines in the Area

-Long before there was Brunello, there was Moscadello di Montalcino DOC, a wine that has been praised by several famous persons, demonstrating that it was recognized both in Italy and abroad and it a part of the history of the area.
+Long before there was Brunello, there was Moscadello di Montalcino DOC, a wine that has been praised by several famous persons, demonstrating that it was recognized both in Italy and abroad and it is a part of the history of the area.
 It is produced in three different types: Still, Sparkling and Late Harvest and it is a white wine made with 100% Muscat Blanc grapes.